FancyGrid/awesome-grid/README.md

 Product looks out of date with old site design and functionality.
 * [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all docs on korean.
 * [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid, and Data Presentation Components.
 There is .NET version.
-Serious product but complex documention and samples organization.
+Serious product but complex documentation and samples organization.

 ## Specific Libraries
 ###jQuery